StaviRare/Root3D/CONTRIBUTING.md

 # Contributing to Root3D

-Thank you for your interest in Root3D.
-This is a personal project, and contributions are welcome.
-The focus is on simplicity and stability, so please keep that in mind when contributing.

-## Found a Bug?
+Thanks for taking the time to contribute.
+Root3D is a personal engine project with a strong focus on clarity, simplicity, and long-term stability.
+Contributions of any size are appreciated, as long as they align with those principles.

+## Reporting Issues

-• Open an issue with a clear title and description
+• Use a clear and descriptive title
+• Add a concise explanation of the problem
-• Include your platform and build configuration
+• Include platform, compiler, and build configuration
-• Provide steps to reproduce if possible
+• Provide reproduction steps whenever possible
-• Add logs or screenshots if helpful
+• Attach logs, screenshots, or crash dumps if relevant

-## Want to Contribute?
+## Submitting Contributions

 • Pull requests are welcome
-• Keep changes focused and consistent with the current code style
+• Keep changes minimal, focused, and consistent with the existing style
-• Avoid mixing unrelated changes in the same pull request
+• Do not bundle unrelated changes in the same PR
-• Test your changes before submitting
+• Test thoroughly before submitting
-• Open an issue first if you’re planning a large change
+• For large or directional changes, open an issue first to discuss the approach

+## License and Ownership

-By contributing, you confirm the code is yours to share and can be included under the MIT License.
+By contributing, you confirm the work is your own and can be released under the MIT License.
-No royalties or special attribution are expected.
-Your name in the commit history is appreciated.
-If your contributions are consistent and meaningful over time, you may be added to the contributors list, but there is no formal process or obligation.
+No royalties, attribution requirements, or contributor agreements are involved.
+Consistent, high-quality contributions over time may result in being listed as a project contributor.

-Thanks for supporting Root3D.
+Thanks for helping improve Root3D.